-This is less disruptive, more reliable and easier to understand than if Forge did the pulling by itself at random intervals.
-It might however mean that you occasionally invoke a command expecting the most recent data to be available and then having to abort to pull first.
+This is less disruptive, more reliable, and easier to understand than if Forge did the pulling by itself at random intervals.
+It might however mean that you occasionally invoke a command expecting the most recent data to be available and then have to abort to pull first.
 The same can happen with Git, e.g. you might attempt to merge a branch that you know exists but haven’t actually pulled yet.

 This command uses a forge’s API to fetch a single pull-request and stores it in the database.

 Normally you wouldn’t want to pull a single pull-request by itself, but due to a bug in the Github API you might sometimes have to do so.

 Fetching is implemented under the assumption that the API can be

 asked to list the things that have changed since we last checked.

 Unfortunately the APIs are not bug-free, so this is not always the